Heywood and Middleton North: Constituency profile

 The constituency covers the west half of the Metropolitan Borough of Rochdale, including the towns of Heywood and half of the town of Middleton, and some of the western fringes of Rochdale itself such as Castleton, and Spotland and Falinge.
 Norden and Bamford are strong Conservative areas, with several million-pound houses, but all other wards are mostly favourable to Labour.
 The part of Middleton in this constituency includes the large overspill council estate of Langley.

-The 2024 boundary changes added the ward of Spotland and Falinge, a ward close to Rochdale town centre, to the constituency, in place of East and South Middleton, which included the relatively affluent area of Alkrington Garden Village which were added to the new Blackley and Middleton South constituency.
+The 2024 boundary changes added the ward of Spotland and Falinge, a ward close to Rochdale town centre, to the constituency, in place of East and South Middleton, including the relatively affluent area of Alkrington Garden Village, which were added to the new Blackley and Middleton South constituency.

 Electoral Calculus categorises the seat as a "Somewhere" demographic, indicating socially conservative, economically soft left views and strong support for Brexit.

 History

 The constituency was created in 1983 from parts of the former seats of Heywood and Royton and Middleton and Prestwich and was held by the Labour Party since then until the 2019 Election.

 From 1983 until his retirement in 1997, the MP was Jim Callaghan, not to be confused with a former Prime Minister with the same name.

-In a 2014 by-election UKIP came within 617 votes of winning the seat, which was on the same day as the Rochester and Strood by-election, and in 2015 it produced one of their largest results in the country.
+In a 2014 by-election UKIP came within 617 votes of winning the seat, which was on the same day as the Clacton by-election, and in 2015 it produced one of their largest results in the country.
 Subsequently, the constituency heavily voted to Leave in the EU referendum and swung to the Conservatives for the first time in 2019, in line with many other Leave-voting Labour seats in the North and Midlands.

 Under the 2023 boundary changes, it was estimated that the newly named seat would notionally have been held by Labour on a slim majority.
 As a result, the sitting Conservative MP, Chris Clarkson, decided not to stand in 2024 and he was selected for the previously safe seat of Stratford-on-Avon, where he was defeated.
 The Labour Party candidate, Elsie Blundell, duly won this seat with a majority of 16.4% over Reform UK, with the Conservatives dropping down to third place.

 Boundaries

+Historic (Heywood and Middleton)

 1983–1997: The Borough of Rochdale wards of Heywood North, Heywood South, Heywood West, Middleton Central, Middleton East, Middleton North, Middleton South, and Middleton West.

 1997–2010: The Borough of Rochdale wards of Castleton, Heywood North, Heywood South, Heywood West, Middleton Central, Middleton East, Middleton North, Middleton South, Middleton West, and Norden and Bamford.

 2010–2024: The Borough of Rochdale wards of Bamford, Castleton, East Middleton, Hopwood Hall, Norden, North Heywood, North Middleton, South Middleton, West Heywood, and West Middleton.

+Current (Heywood and Middleton North)

+Further to the 2023 boundary review, the composition of the constituency was defined as follows from the 2024 general election (as they existed on 1 December 2020):